DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m01_code_formatting/README.md

 # About coding formatting

-It is more than having a beautiful code, as you may notice that the better the structure of a code is, the better is understand and mantain it.
+It is more than having a beautiful code, as you may notice that the better the structure of a code is, the better is understand and maintain it.

 A clean code is one who allow us to communicate with other developers.
-Then, its importances is related also with agility, effectiveness and management, as with a maintainable and readable code you can go in a steady, constant and predictable way.
+Then, its importance is related also with agility, effectiveness and management, as with a maintainable and readable code you can go in a steady, constant and predictable way.

-One important term that appears is a **technical debt** that refers to those bad decisions made previously that ended up affecting the project later, and as a debt it will become a greater problem the more time is passes and what is worse is that it can be a silent situtation.
+One important term that appears is a **technical debt** that refers to those bad decisions made previously that ended up affecting the project later, and as a debt it will become a greater problem the more time is passes and what is worse is that it can be a silent situation.

-In the case of Python, there are options like the **PEP-8** or cusotm project standards, but it is not only about following these rules as the objective is to be clear and clean, so the code can be understood easily with a single glance (as possible).
+In the case of Python, there are options like the **PEP-8** or custom project standards, but it is not only about following these rules as the objective is to be clear and clean, so the code can be understood easily with a single glance (as possible).

 Now, let's take a look to the characteristic of the [PEP8](https://peps.python.org/pep-0008/):